codio/knowledge/source/instructors/admin/integration/lms-systems/blackboard.rst

 24. On the main course screen, make sure the **Edit Assignments** tab is selected.
 25. Click the **Add Assignment** button and select **Project Based**.
 26. Select a project that has some autograded assessments.
 The **My First Project** that you created earlier in the Onboarding Guide has some auto-graded assessments.
 You can also assign another project but you will need to manually grade the assignment so there are some scores to pass back to the Blackboard gradebook.
-27. Once the assignment has been added to the course, you should click the 3 dots to the right of that assignment and select **LTI Integration URL**.
+27. Once the assignment has been added to the course, you should click the three dots to the right of that assignment and select **LTI Integration URL**.
 28. You should copy the LTI integration url to the clipboard by clicking on the field (it will auto copy).

 .. figure:: /img/lti/LMS-Unit-URL.png